Yelp/nrtsearch/docs/mapping.rst

 Support different number types like INT, LONG, FLOAT, DOUBLE

 * ATOM
 ATOM is used for structured content like email addresses, hostnames.
 It is used for exact match.
-No analyzers supported
+No analyzers supported.

 * DATE_TIME
 Field data type to store the datetime.

 * _ID
-This field would be used for the primary key of a document like business id or user id.
+This field would be used for the primary key of a document like business id or user id. _ID field type is stored as string.

 Text search types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * TEXT
 The tradition field for full-text content.
 Text fields are best suited for unstructured but human-readable content.
+Content of this field can be tokenized and analyzed.

 Object types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^